 Safe (vs. dangerous)

-This primal concerns to what degree we see the world as generally a safe place where threats are usually overblown or a dangerous place where major threats are everywhere.
-In their foundational 2018 paper, Clifton and the research team describe Safe in the following way:
+This primal concerns to what degree we see the world as generally a safe place where threats are often overblown or a dangerous place where major threats really are everywhere.
+In their foundational 2019 research article, Clifton and the research team describe Safe in the following way:

 Those low on Safe see a Hobbesian world defined by misery, decay, scarcity, brutality, and dangers of all sorts.
 Base rates for hazards—from germs to terrorism to getting stabbed in the back—are generally higher.
 In response to chronic external threats, they remain on high alert, often viewing the non-vigilant as irresponsible.
 Those high on Safe see a world of cooperation, comfort, stability, and few threats.
 To them, things are safe until proven otherwise, vigilance appears neurotic, risk is not that risky, and, in general, people should calm down.